 Our posting policy is liberal and we do not moderate comments because we disagree with them but of course it is sometimes necessary for us to do so for other reasons.

-Some of our house rules are there for legal reasons, and some because we believe it is important to maintain a civil atmosphere in which our visitors feel free to express their views without coming under personal attack.
+Some of our house rules are there for legal reasons, and some because we believe it is important to maintain a civil atmosphere in which our readers feel free to express their views without coming under personal attack.

 Therefore comments which contain any of the following will be moderated:

 - Libel and defamation

 - Contempt of court – for example, attempting to identify the parties in an anonymised family court case

 - Comments of an unnecessarily personal, offensive, inappropriate or intrusive nature

 - Commercial messages or advertisements – i.e. spam

 - Wholly irrelevant comments posted purely to try and generate links to other sites

 Sometimes, in the heat of the moment, people make potentially libellous comments about ex-spouses or other members of their family under their own name.
 In most such cases we anonymise the comment.